The Principles of Classical Pedagogy II: Mimetic and Socratic Teachingwith Andrew Kern of the Circe Institute

 - Sidney and Spenser: The Poet as Maker, by S. K. Heninger

-To obtain a certification credit for this course, simply take the quiz that follows each of the lectures or presentation by Andrew Kern, and then also take the certification test at the end of the course.
-The quizzes are designed to ensure that you have understood the essential content of each presentation and can be taken more than once if necessary.
-The cumulative certification test at the end of the course is given as a pass/fail test and also requires that you upload two short essays (of 400-600 words) showing your understanding of Mimetic and Socratic teaching.
+To obtain a certification credit for this course, simply complete the quiz that follows each presentation by Andrew Kern, and then also take the certification test at the end of the course.
+The quizzes are designed to ensure that you have understood the essential content of each presentation, and they can be taken more than once if necessary.
+The cumulative certification test at the end of the course is given as a pass/fail test and requires that you upload two short essays (of 400-600 words) demonstrating your understanding of mimetic and Socratic teaching.

 For this course the two essay assignments are:

 1. Describe what mimetic teaching is and how it will help students learn effectively.

 2. Describe what Socratic teaching is and how it will help students learn effectively.

 By taking the course for certification credit, you also will be on your way to obtaining a Level 2 certification.
 This course counts toward our Level 2 certification, but it can be taken by anyone—even those still working their Level 1 certification on ClassicalU.
 This course is the ideal complement to Principles of Classical Pedagogy I, a Level 1 core course.